saddington/yen-handbook/1-employment.md

 Need any gear and/or tech that wasn't covered in your onboarding?
 Ping John and he'll get it sorted!
 We want you comfortable and fully-equipped to kick ass.

-We currently use a number of different services to get our work done, including (but not limited to):
+We currently use a number of different [tools](https://github.com/yenio/handbook/blob/master/3-tools.md) to get our work done, including (but not limited to):

-1. Google Apps: Email and Calendar
-2. Dropbox: Large files, branding docs, and more
+1. Slack: Team communication
+2. GitHub:: Product management
-3. Gusto: Payroll and Health Benefits
+3. Gusto: Payroll and health benefits
-4. YEN Chat: Real-time & async communication
-5. GitHub: Building cool stuff
-6. Notion: General documents and Investor Updates

 The goal for `Day Zero` is to give you access to _everything_ you need to get meaningful work done!
 But, we also  know that the first day can be overwhelming and we may not be able to get to it all—that's entirely okay as the next day is just as good.